dimitri-nicolo/calico/v2.2/reference/calicoctl/resources/globalnetworkpolicy.md

 value to compare against, e.g., `projectcalico.org/namespace == "default"`.
 See [network policy resource]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy) for namespaced network policy.

-`GlobalNetworkPolicy` resources can be used to define network connectivity rules between groups of {{site.prodname}} endpoints and host endpoints, and take precedence over [Profile resources]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/profile) if any are defined.
+`GlobalNetworkPolicy` resources can be used to define network connectivity rules between groups of {{site.tseeprodname}} endpoints and host endpoints, and take precedence over [Profile resources]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/profile) if any are defined.

 GlobalNetworkPolicies are organised into [tiers]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/tier), which provide an additional layer of ordering—in particular, note that the `Pass` action skips to the